matvign/batchrenamer/documentation.md

 * hashable
 * complex

 At the moment we're using glob. pathlib is an option if we want less imports or want os compatability.

-## 1.3.1 File renaming filters
+# 1.3 File renaming filters
+## 1.3.1 Filters and order
-Filters have an order used to preserve intent of the user.
+Filters have a order that they are applied in.
 The general idea is that we want to change/remove before adding characters.
-It wouldn't make sense to change things that the user wants to add.
+It wouldn't make sense to change things that we want to add.

 Filters are run in the following order:
 1. regex